 |Ratio, Proportion and Rates of Changes||25%||20%|

 The course followed is the Edexcel GCSE Mathematics 1-9.
 All of the examinations are taken at the end of Year 11.
 There are three 1 hour and 30 minutes papers to complete.
 For paper 1 a calculator CANNOT be used.
 For paper 2 and paper 3 a calculator CAN be used.
-Students in Year 11 that have demonstrated an ability to achieve a Grade 9 will also have the opportunity to student the OCR Additional Mathematics qualification.
+Students in Year 11 that have demonstrated an ability to achieve a Grade 9 will also have the opportunity to study the AQA level 2 Further Mathematics GCSE course.